 If the domain is parked and not in use, you might mention that the domain is not providing much value to the owner and that he or she is forced to pay renewal costs for a redundant website.

-The domain owner might mention that they are receiving an income from the website via affiliate links and Adsense elements – your strategy would then be to prove that your offer is sufficient to cover the income generated by the website (this is a very difficult process).
+The domain owner might mention that they are receiving an income from the website via affiliate links and Adsense elements – your strategy would then be to prove that your offer is sufficient to cover the income generated by the website.

-Approximating the income generated by a website is difficult, not only because of the many advertisement revenue variables but because you would then need to convince the web owner that your approximations are correct and their quoted numbers are wrong.
+Approximating the income generated by a website can be a difficult process, not only because of the many variables associated with advertising revenue, but because you would then need to convince the web owner that your approximations are correct and their quoted numbers are wrong.

-A tactic you could use is to find a similar domain (length or word combination) that has recently been sold and then use that selling price as a starting point for negotiations.
+Instead of estimating their income and basing a price off of that, another tactic you could use is to find a similar domain (length or word combination) that has recently sold and then use that selling price as a starting point for negotiations.

 But how is it possible to find this information?

-DN Journal generates a domain sales report that is regularly updated.
+DN Journal, a domain industry news site, generates a domain sales report that is regularly updated.

 You could search through this list for domain names similar to your desired premium domain and find their corresponding selling prices.

 Use a Broker to Negotiate a Premium Domain Purchase

 Working with a broker is the safest and most reliable option when negotiating the purchase of a premium domain.
 They’ll ensure that your premium domain is purchased in an effective manner and they have access to additional data that will help both sides come to an agreement on a fair price.